The 20 Best Korean BBQ Restaurants in Singapore

 A la carte/Set: Tteokbokki, Noodles, Pancake Pasta, Chicken, Salad, Veggies

 SINGKOBA has been in business since March 2013, and they have been providing customers with delicious traditional Korean cuisine in a relaxing dining environment.
-Even on a Monday afternoon, the restaurant was packed with hungry customers eager to experience and savor a taste of Korea!
+Even on a Monday afternoon, the restaurant was packed with hungry customers eager to experience and savour a taste of Korea!
 You can order their trademark dish, Kimchi Samgyeopsal (pork belly), as well as a choice of side dishes, to complement your main course.
 Furthermore, they provide a separate area if you wish to have a dinner party or an exclusive dining experience with your partner.

 11:30 am – 3 pm